bmfbp/bmfbp/test_cases/README.md

 9. A composite contains zero or more kinds.
     1. Zero kind
     2. Many kind
-10. A source can be attached to zero or more input pins.
+10. A source can be attached to zero or more wires.
-    1. Zero pin
+    1. Zero wire
-    2. One pin
+    2. One wire
-    3. Many pins
+    3. Many wires
-11. A sink can be attached to zero or more output pins.
+11. A sink can be attached to zero or more wires.
-    1. Zero pin
+    1. Zero wire
-    2. One pin
+    2. One wire
-    3. Many pins
+    3. Many wires
+12. A wire can be attached to:
+    1. Exactly one input pin and zero output pin
+    2. Exactly one output pin and zero input pin
+    3. Exactly one output pin and one input pin